 Gaganyaan: If something goes wrong seconds before launch. . .

-New Delhi, Oct 25: Gaganyaan is India's first ever human spaceflight mission and undoubtedly the most challenging project the ISRO has ever undertaken.
-ISRO would be aiming to showcase abilty to develop technologies to launch humans into space which only three countries have done so far.
+New Delhi, Oct 25: Gaganyaan is India's first-ever human spaceflight mission and undoubtedly the most challenging project the ISRO has ever undertaken.
+ISRO would be aiming to showcase the ability to develop technologies to launch humans into space which only three countries have done so far.

 Gaganyaan is scheduled for 2022 and three astronauts have also been selected for the mission.
 The only Indian to have entered the space is Rakesh Sharma which was in 1984 aboard the Russian space mission Soyuz 11.

-Critical technologies that the ISRO must perfect are capability of module re-entering the earth, a crew escape system, configured crew modules and a thermal protection system, mastered deceleration and flotation systems, and built sub-systems of life support required to survive in space.
+Critical technologies that the ISRO must perfect are the capability of module re-entering the earth, a crew escape system, configured crew modules and a thermal protection system, mastered deceleration and flotation systems, and built sub-systems of life support required to survive in space.

 All these technologies are complex and present a big technological challenge.
 Our focus here is on the crew escape mechanism which is extremely vital.
 The crew escape system is an emergency escape measure designed to quickly pull the crew module along with the astronauts to a safe distance from the launch vehicle in the event of a launch abort.